Hexagonal Warping Control of Exceptional Points in Topological Insulator--Ferromagnetic Heterojunctions: Introduction

-Topological insulators (TIs) have been a central focus in condensed matter physics over the past few decades due to their rich theoretical foundations as well as potential technological applications~\cite{hasan2010colloquium,qi2011topological}.
-One of the intriguing properties of topological insulators is the emergence of snowflake-shaped Fermi surface states, in contrast to the usual circular Fermi surface~\cite{chen2009experimental,hsieh2009tunable}.
-The underlying crystal symmetry gives rise to this distinctive Fermi surface geometry, which can be captured by a cubic-in-momentum $k^3$ hexagonal warping term~\cite{fu2009hexagonal,basak2011spin,alpichshev2010stm}.
-The role of hexagonal warping effects has previously been explored in various contexts, including optical conductivity~\cite{li2013hexagonal}, circular dichroism~\cite{li2014hexagonal}, nonlinear Hall effects~\cite{saha2023nonlinear}, multi-Weyl semimetals~\cite{chowdhury2022exceptional}, and transport properties~\cite{wang2011effects,choudhari2019effect}. \\

-In this work, we investigate the role of hexagonal warping in the emergence of NH phenomena at a TI–ferromagnet (FM) junction.
+Exceptional degeneracies have been investigated in heterojunctions consisting of ferromagnetic leads and a TI described by a linear-in-momentum Hamiltonian in Refs.~\cite{bergholtz2019non,bergholtz2021exceptional}.
+In the present work, we consider a more general model of a TI by including the hexagonal warping term to study the fate of the non-Hermitian degeneracies.
+Specifically, we investigate the role of hexagonal warping in the emergence of NH phenomena at a TI–ferromagnet (FM) junction.
 We find that the hexagonal warping leads to unique effects on the EPs.
+Specifically, the warping term splits the exceptional ring into six distinct EPs.
 The positions of the EPs directly reflect the symmetry imposed by the hexagonal warping.
 Furthermore, we propose and demonstrate that the EP locations can be tuned by an applied magnetic field and can even be annihilated through field control.
 We complement our analytical results for the junctions by means of numerical characterization of the NH degeneracies.
-Our findings establish TI–FM heterostructures, with hexagonally warped surface states, as a versatile and experimentally accessible platform for exploring NH physics. \\
+Our study reinforces previous studies that TI–FM heterostructures offer a versatile and experimentally accessible platform for investigating non-Hermitian physics. \\